javierpardollama/HYPERDRIVE/Hyperdrive.Client/README.md

 ## Development server

-Run `npm run start` for a dev server.
+Run `npm run web` for a dev server.
 Navigate to `https://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding